What Is an Expungement and What Are the Benefits?

 It depends on what you are trying to expunge and what court it’s in, but our fee is typically around $500.
 Please click on your situation below for a complete breakdown of the costs and my fees:

 Can You Help Me Even If I’m Not In Utah Anymore?

 Sure.
-I can help you apply for your Utah Expungement no-matter where you are.
-I have an online case-management system which allows you to see and download the documents in your case and pay your bill using a secure server.
+We can help you apply for your Utah Expungement no-matter where you are.
+We have an online case-management system which allows you to see and download the documents in your case and pay your bill using a secure server.